amanda-dartmouth/recipes/guacamole.md

 - lime
 - cilantro
 - pico de gallo
+- cheese

 # Instructions
 1. peel the avocado
 2. put everything in a bowl
 3. mix it up

+# Serving suggestions
+Add to cheese puffs for a disgusting snack